mofosyne/QuickMathJS/readme.md

 * Why is the backend CI/CD Node.js based and not deno based?
     - I've tried Deno, but it uses 'export' keyword which messes with browser syntax parsing (if module is not enabled).
 I could try enabling modules, but my aim is for the code to be useable without CORS being triggered... so you could use it offline without having to start a local server for it.

+* For developers working on quickmathsjs, there is a built-in testing feature that can be triggered using the --test flag.
+This is primarily for development and CI/CD purposes.

 ### Tips for Developers:
 - While developing or making changes, use the `npx quickmathsjs --test` flag to run the predefined test cases and ensure the core functionalities remain intact.
 This helps in catching any regression bugs early on.